vknan/React_Django_Full_Stack/README.md

 - For Windows download python 3.12 version executable file.
 - While Installing ensure you tick the box "Add to Python 3.12 to Path"

+# Open Terminal (Powershell or Git bash)
+- Check installed version using `python --version` or `python3 --version`
+- By this you have `PIP` is also installed on your system.
+- you can check version by using command `pip --version`.

 # Install git from [https://git-scm.com/](https://git-scm.com/) this website
 - download and install latest git version on your system.
 - follow the instructions on screen and install.